Couper Collection: Works

-Challenged mooring rights & closure 2014-2022
+Challenged mooring rights & closure 2014–2022

 In 2006, the Couper Collection was involved a dispute with Hutchison Whampoa and the Port of London Authority regarding a land claim at Albion Riverside and Foster and Partners's plans to remove the charity's barges.
 Foster's lawyers, Farrer & Co, put in objections to the UK Land Registry.
 Max Couper claimed "ancient mooring rights", but in 2013 Justice Arnold ruled that the barges should be removed, and Hutchison Whampoa sought to enforce the ruling with a further High Court order to "dispose of or destroy" the gallery.
 The PLA offered alternative mooring sites, which Couper declined.

-The gallery reopened in 2022 and the website maxcoupercollection.uk was updated.
-The charity was removed from the Charity Commission's register in 2018.

 The litigation was long, and complex.
 Proceedings were first issued in 2006.
 The final judgement in the litigation was later in 2017, when Couper attempted to sue his solicitors and counsel in the earlier proceedings.